450 gymnasts to compete in invitational this weekend

 “Our club does seven meets per year … and this is one of the seven,” said Tracy Ponto, owner of Just Jymnastics in Rapid City.
 “The kids train year-round between 12 and 20 hours per week.
 Our goal is to have kids compete collegiately.”

 This invitational is bringing 19 clubs from South Dakota, North Dakota, Montana, Wyoming and Nebraska to the Black Hills.
-About 130 gymnasts from West River will compete, including kids and teens representing Just Jymnastics and the Rapid City Gymnastics Academy in Rapid City, Northern Hills Gymnastics in Sturgis and the Spearfish Gymnastics Academy.
+About 130 gymnasts from West River will compete, including kids and teens representing Just Jymnastics and the Rapid City Gymnastics Academy, Northern Hills Gymnastics in Sturgis, and the Spearfish Gymnastics Academy.

 People are also reading…